-Production and programming expense for 2011 increased 3%, or \$1.7 million, and was 2.9% of HSN's net sales, as compared to 2.8% in the prior year.
-The increase in expense is primarily due to an increase in compensation and employee-related costs, partially offset by a decrease in expense related to prior year marketing events.
+HSNi's general and administrative expense in 2011 increased 6%, or \$11.8 million, and was 6.8% of net sales, consistent with the prior year.
+The increase in expense was primarily driven by an increase in compensation and other employee-related costs including \$4.5 million of additional stock-based compensation and higher insurance costs.
+These expenses were partially offset by a decrease in legal costs due to a \$3.0 million settlement recorded in the prior year.